LTSITHOLE/Xamarin.Forms.Database/README.md

 ## Step 2
 Initialize Keys and URL’s, you can only configure service you want to use.

-Global.ServerConfiguration.FirebasebaseDatabaseURL="Your Firebase Database URL";
+ServerConfiguration.FirebasebaseDatabaseURL="Your Firebase Database URL";

-Global.ServerConfiguration.FirebasebaseStorageURL="Your Firebase Database URL";
+ServerConfiguration.FirebasebaseStorageURL="Your Firebase Database URL";

-Global.ServerConfiguration.FirebasebaseAuthKey="Web Key from project settings in firebase console";
+ServerConfiguration.FirebasebaseAuthKey="Web Key from project settings in firebase console";

 ## Step 3